daos-stack/daos/docs/user/filesystem.md

 number of cores then overcommiting via the `--thread-count` option may be desirable.

-DFuse will use two types of threads: fuse threads to accept and process requests and event queue threads.
+DFuse will use two types of threads: fuse threads to accept and process requests and event queue progress threads.
 The `--thread-count` option will dictate the total number of threads and each eq-thread will reduce this.
 Each event queue thread will create a daos event queue so consumes additional network resources.
 The `--eq-count` option will control the event queues and associated threads.

+In addition DFuse will always also use a single main thread and a invalidation thread to manage dentry timeouts.

 ### Restrictions